presciencelabs/tabitha-databases/README.md

 ### Sources

-#### When a new Bible, Community Development Text, and/or Grammar Introduction is available from TBTA

-> ⚠️ due to order coupling, this is not accurate anymore, everything must be done locally, see Local migrations below.

-1. Once in a sqlite format, it should be committed to the `databases` directory following appropriate naming convention.
-	> e.g., `Bible.YYYY-MM-DD.tbta.sqlite Community_Development_Texts.YYYY-MM-DD.tbta.sqlite Grammar_Introduction.YYYY-MM-DD.tbta.sqlite`
-1. Run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`
+No special instructions required to generate or deploy.

 ### Targets

 #### When any new project is available from TBTA

-> ⚠️ due to order coupling, this is not accurate anymore, everything must be done locally, see Local migrations below.

-1. Ensure the inflections have already been exported using the corresponding set of TBTA files, see `./targets/inflections/README.md` for instructions (must be done manually).
+> ⚠️ Ensure the inflections have already been exported before attempting the migration using the corresponding set of TBTA files, see `./targets/inflections/README.md` for instructions (must be done manually).
-1. Once in a sqlite format, it should be committed to the `databases` directory following appropriate naming convention.
-	> Example naming convention: `English.YYYY-MM-DD.tbta.sqlite`
-1. Once the new sqlite db and the inflections are in place, they can be part of the same `commit` and pushed.
-1. Manually run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`

 ### Auth